Jeremy Larner: Chicken on Church

 It was in New York that Larner was inspired to write Chicken on Church, both a mock-epic and a love poem to the city, particularly to the neighborhood on the end of Manhattan Island.
 It has been described as Whitmanesque, but full of specific detail and classical allusions.

 Larner first wrote the poem in 1992 and has revised it frequently since then.
 "Chicken on Church" and selected other poems have recently been published by Big Rooster Press.

-Present activities
+Later life and death

-Jeremy Larner now lives outside of San Francisco, continuing to write poetry, finishing a Hollywood novel based on "Rack's Rules", and making notes for his memoirs.
+Larner was diagnosed with Parkinson's disease in 2013.
+He died in Oakland, California, on February 24, 2026, at the age of 88, one month after being diagnosed with lymphoma.